 A potential conflict of interest is the fundamental disadvantage of nominating an estate personal representative who is also a beneficiary.
 Whether this becomes an issue may not be apparent until someone dies.

-Get all of your questions about probate answered by probate attorney Paula Hannah.
-Having a lawyer explain the probate process in simple English and walk you through the probate steps will make everything easier during a very difficult and challenging time.
+Get all of your questions about estate planning by Paula Hannah.
+Having a lawyer explain the estate planning process in simple English and walk you through the steps will make everything easier during a very difficult and challenging time.
 Schedule an appointment with the Law Offices of Paula Hannah, PLC.